meghui/calculator/README.md

 # calculator

-This is a calculator written by JavaScript, HTML and SASS.
+This is a calculator written in JavaScript, HTML and SASS.

 The IDE is Visual Studio Code with SASS watch plugin and Live Server plugin.